Database queries and constraints via lifting problems: Constraints via lifting conditions

-We again extend to get the solid arrow diagram where $g$ sends the two generating arrows to the paths $0\to 2$ and $0\to 2'$, respectively, in $X$.
-Again by Definition \ref{def:dofib} (applicable since the left-hand map $\rho_2$ is a generating constraint functor for relational fibrations), we have a dotted arrow lift making the diagrams commute.
-Setting $Y=\colim(\Delta^{\{0,2\}}\From{\rho_2}\Lambda^{\{0,2,2'\}}_0\To{g}X)$, it suffices to find a lift for the diagram But now one can check that the left-hand map $Y\to\Delta^{\{0,1,2\}}$ is an isomorphism of categories, so we are done.
+where $g$ sends the two generating arrows to the paths $0\to 2$ and $0\to 2'$, respectively, in $X$.
+Again by Definition \ref{def:dofib} (applicable since the left-hand map $\rho_2$ is a generating constraint functor for discrete opfibrations), we have a dotted arrow lift making the diagrams commute.
+Setting $Y=\colim\big(\{0\}\star\{2\}\From{\rho_2}(\{0\}\star\{2,2'\})\To{g}X\big)$, it suffices to find a lift for the diagram

+But now one can check that the left-hand map $Y\to\{0\}\star\{1\}\star\{2\}$ is an isomorphism of categories, so we are done.

 \end{proof}